John-Nagle/ttyloopdriver/README.md

 Board 2.0 will drive a Model 15 Teletype with a few changes to the board.
 The keyboard side doesn't work.
 Board 2.1 being built.

+### Update 2018-04-21

+Board 2.1 will drive a Model 15 Teletype with the following fixes:

+- Bypass USB current limiter U2 by jumpering pins 1 to 6.
+It's tripping at too low a current.
+Check R16 value again.
+Printer side is then OK.
+After further testing, the current limiter is working fine; it trips if the printeroutput is shorted or there's no selector magnet plugged in.
+After about 10 seconds, U2 will cool down and re-enable power.

+- Keyboard side needs a lower value resistor for R9 than 2.2K.
+Not enough pulldown.

+- Jumpering R9 with a 1.5K resistor makes the keyboard side work.
+That's equivalent to an R9 value of about 900 ohms.
+4.5V/900 = 5mA there, for 0.03W.
+OK.
+Try 1K for R9.

+- Motor control LED is always on.
+Probably a pullup resistor problem.
+RTS is an active low.
+RTS signal shows 3V for OFF, 0.2V for ON in current circuit, but U7 remains on even for the OFF condition.
+R17 needs to be larger, or this needs a redesign.

 # What it is

 This is a board to allow connecting antique Teletype machines to a computer through